-On June 9, 2014, the Company's stockholders approved the Tonix Pharmaceuticals Holdings Corp.
+On June 9, 2014, the Company's stockholders approved the Tonix Pharmaceuticals Holding Corp.
 2014 Stock Incentive Plan (the "2014 Plan" and together with the 2012 Plan, the "Plans").
 Under the terms of the 2014 Plan, the Company may issue (1) stock options (incentive and nonstatutory), (2) restricted stock, (3) stock appreciation rights, or SARs, (4) restricted stock units, or RSUs, (5) other stock-based awards, and (6) cash-based awards.
 The 2014 Plan provides for the issuance of up to 1,800,000 shares of common stock, provided, however, that, of the aggregate number of 2014 Plan shares authorized, no more than 200,000 of such shares may be issued pursuant to stock-settled awards other than options (that is, restricted stock, RSUs, SARs, performance awards, other stock-based awards and dividend equivalent awards, in each case to the extent settled in shares of common stock).
 The Board of Directors determines the exercise price, vesting and expiration period of the grants under the 2014 Plan.
 However, the exercise price of an incentive stock option may not be less than 110% of fair value of the common stock is determined based on quoted market price or in absence of such quoted market price, by the Board of Directors in good faith.
 Additionally, the vesting period of the grants under the 2014 Plan may not be more than five years and expiration period not more than ten years.
 The Company reserved 1,800,000 shares of its common stock for future issuance under the terms of the 2014 Plan.

-On June 17, 2014, 355,100 options were granted under the 2014 Plan (all of which were outstanding at June 30, 2014) with an exercise price of \$9.87, a 10 year life and fair value of \$8.76.
+On June 17, 2014, 295,100 and 60,000 options were granted to employees/directors and consultants, respectively, under the 2014 Plan (all of which were outstanding at September 30, 2014) with an exercise price of \$9.87, a 10 year life and fair value of \$8.76.
+As of September 30, 2014, the fair value related to consultant grants was \$5.82.